krismuniz/atrigger/README.md

 [![Build Status](https://travis-ci.org/krismuniz/atrigger-node.svg?branch=master)](https://travis-ci.org/krismuniz/atrigger-node)

-A very simple [A Trigger](http://atrigger.com) API module implementation for Node.js
+A very simple [A Trigger](http://atrigger.com) JavaScript library that helps you schedule and manage tasks using *A Trigger's* API.

+#### What is *A Trigger*?

-[A Trigger](http://atrigger.com) is a task scheduling tool that can be used to do synchronous/periodic app tasks.
-It is a very simple and flexible alternative to using [Cron](https://en.wikipedia.org/wiki/Cron).
+[A Trigger](http://atrigger.com) is a tool/service that helps you schedule periodic and fixed-time tasks by sending a GET request to a given url.
+It is a very simple and considerably flexible alternative to using [Cron](https://en.wikipedia.org/wiki/Cron) for job scheduling.

 I use it a lot, so I wrote this simple abstraction to make my life easier and hopefully yours too.

 ## Features